 Hardwood floorsHigh ceilingsExposed brick and beamsLarge windows

-Traffic Zone Center for Visual Arts currently has commercial space available.
-Please contact the Asset Manager for details.
+Traffic Zone Center for Visual Arts does not currently have commercial space available.
+Please contact Jean, the Asset Manager, to be added to a wait list.

 Artspace | 250 Third Avenue North, Suite 400 | Minneapolis, MN 55401 | 612.333.9012 ©2014 Artspace Projects, Inc.